 These reduced opening hours will enable us to carry out enhanced cleaning regimes.
-It will also give us the time to regularly review our offer and safety measures, ensuring you get the best experience when you visit us.
+They also give us the time to regularly review our offer and safety measures, ensuring you get the best experience when you visit us.

 The museum is home to ideas that changed the world, and we will continue to inspire you with examples of world-leading science and innovation from the past 250 years.

-At first, only the four galleries in our New Warehouse will be open along with some of our outdoor space, but there is still plenty to see, do and enjoy.
-Visitors will be able to explore our Revolution Manchester and Textiles Galleries on Level 0 and enjoy Experiment, our interactive gallery, and The Sun, our current exhibition, on Level 1.
+The four galleries in our New Warehouse will reopen along with some of our outdoor space, meaning there will be plenty to see, do and enjoy.
+Visitors can explore Revolution Manchester and the Textiles Gallery on Level 0 and enjoy Experiment, our interactive gallery on Level 1.

-We will also be asking visitors to observe social distancing, pre-book tickets to allow us to manage visitor numbers and follow one-way routes around the museum.
+We will continue to ask visitors to observe social distancing, wear face coverings, pre-book tickets to allow us to manage numbers and follow one-way routes around the museum.
 There will be additional measures in place to ensure safety, including hand sanitiser stations throughout the museum and enhanced cleaning regimes.